ibm-cloud-docs/power-iaas/subnet-arp-broadcast-oracle-rac.md

 To change the status of the **{{site.data.keyword.arp-broadcast}}** option for an existing subnet, use the following API or CLI commands:

-* **API**: To enable or disable the broadcast of ARP when you create a subnet, use the [Create a new Network](/apidocs/power-cloud?loginMethod=federated#pcloud-networks-post) API.
-To enable or disable the broadcast of ARP when you update a subnet, use the [Update a Network](/apidocs/power-cloud?loginMethod=federated#pcloud-networks-put) API.
+* **API**: Use the following APIs to enable or disable the ARP broadcast option:
+  * When you create a subnet, use the [Create a new Network](/apidocs/power-cloud?loginMethod=federated#pcloud-networks-post) API.
+  * When you update a subnet, use the [Update a Network](/apidocs/power-cloud?loginMethod=federated#pcloud-networks-put) API.

   Set the `arpBroadcast` parameter to `enable` or `disable` value.
 By default, the `arpBroadcast` parameter is set to `disable` value.

-* **CLI**: To enable or disable the ARP broadcast option when you create a subnet, use the command [ibmcloud pi subnet create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-subnet-create).
-To enable or disable the ARP broadcast option when you update a subnet, use the command [ibmcloud pi subnet update](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-subnet-update).
+* **CLI**: Use the following commands to enable or disable the ARP broadcast option:
+  * When you create a subnet, use the command [ibmcloud pi subnet create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-subnet-create).
+  * When you update a subnet, use the command [ibmcloud pi subnet update](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-subnet-update).

   Set the `arpBroadcast` parameter to `enable` or `disable` value.
 By default, the `arpBroadcast` parameter is set to `disable` value.